Prashant211111/Weather-Application/README.md

 HTML is used to structure the content on the web page.
 CSS is used for styling and designing the webpage.
 JavaScript is used to make the webpage interactive.
-Step 2: Setting Up Your Project
+Step 2: Setting Up this Project

 Create a new folder on your computer where you will store your project files.
 Inside this folder, create three separate files: index.html, style.css, and script.js.